 1. Top Gun was the Navy Fighter Weapons School but no more.
 It’s called United States Navy Strike Fighter Tactics Instructor program (SFTI program).
 It used to be just about shooting down other fighters, dogfighting; now it’s as much about dropping bombs.

-3. There are four classes taught each year.
+2. There are four classes taught each year.
 Each class lasts nine weeks.
-In the ‘70s the course was four; in the ‘80s, five weeks.
+In the ‘70s the course was four weeks long; in the ‘80s, five weeks.

-4. Students spend eighty hours is classroom lectures.
+3. Students spend eighty hours in classroom lectures.

-7. The Navy’s only Viet Nam War fighter ace, Randall Harold "Duke" Cunningham (along with his WSO William P. "Irish" Driscoll) became a Top Gun instructor and commander of Fighter Squadron 126 (VF-126), a shore-based adversary squadron.
+6. The Navy’s only Vietnam War fighter ace, Randall Harold "Duke" Cunningham (along with his WSO William P. "Irish" Driscoll) became a Top Gun instructor and commander of Fighter Squadron 126 (VF-126), a shore-based adversary squadron.
 After the Navy, Cunningham became a republican congressman from California but was sent to prison after pleading guilty to bribery, fraud, and tax evasion.

-10. The first women to graduate Top Gun was Becky Calder in 2004.
+9. The first woman to graduate Top Gun was Becky Calder in 2004.
 She was also a graduate of the United States Naval Academy.